Chorbat Valley: Division between India and Pakistan

 After the 1971 war, India and Pakistan reached the Simla Agreement, whereby the ceasefire line of the war became the new Line of Control, permanently dividing Chorbat between India and Pakistan.
 Baltis allege that Pakistani prime minister Zulfikar Ali Bhutto did not care about the Balti villages captured by India and neglected to negotiate their return.

-The citizenship of these village residents changed their citizenship from Pakistan to India overnight.
+The citizenship of these village residents changed from Pakistan to India overnight.
 Reports indicate that India treated the villagers well and integrated them into the national mainstream.
 The Indian Army got special praise in this regard.
 However, villagers who had gone to other parts of Pakistan before the war, for trade, study or travel, remained on the Pakistani side, never allowed to return home.
 One member of a divided family reports going to the border carrying a white flag and a letter from the Indian Army, wanting to bring back his family.
 But he was detained by the Pakistani Army and refused return to home.